One Day in Key West Travel Guide Pins 1

 How Much Time to Spend in Key West

-After you’ve read the previous sections, we’re sure you’ll agree that one day in Key West isn’t enough to cover everything.
+After you’ve read the previous sections, I’m sure you’ll agree that one day in Key West isn’t enough to cover everything.

-However, we decided to include activities not only for first-timers but for returning visitors as well.
+However, I decided to include activities not only for first-timers but for returning visitors as well.

-We recommend spending at least three days in Florida Key’s capital.
+I recommend spending at least three days in the main town of the Florida Keys.
 But if 24 hours in Key West is all you have, choose your activities wisely.

 How to Get to Key West